ubc-library-rc/gis-with-R/content/6-correlation.md

 ### Recap

-*1*{: .circle .circle-blue} is used to evaluate the association between two or more variables.
+*1*{: .circle .circle-blue} `cor.test` is used to evaluate the association between two or more variables.